risk-first/website/risks/Complexity-Risk.md

 ### Hierarchies and Modularisation

-In the graph above, I've arranged it as a hierarchy which I can do trivially now that it's only 1-connected.
+In the second graph, I've arranged it as a hierarchy (which I can do trivially now that it's only 1-connected).
 For 10 vertices, we need 9 edges to connect everything up.
 It's always:

 ```javascript
   edges = vertices - 1